new-guy/screeps-os/README.md

 - Break logic in PCFM into smaller parts
 - Kill condition for HomeRoomManager - ColonyManager should kill it if it is bad

+### Post RCL4 - this is (duh) big.
+    - Mining
+    - Other shit

+### Defenses
+    - Just do a rampart + wall alternating defense (maybe r-r-w-w-r-r-w-w)
+    - Second row of ramparts behind
+    - Ramparts on top of all important buildings

 ## Things we need

 - Need a generic way of creating states, transitions, etc